Responsibility

 As Draycott expands human resources in the terms defined above, increases the volume of assets under management and there is a greater recognition of the need to obtain and process sustainability information in the Portuguese corporate market, Draycott, in its ongoing process of strengthening procedures and practices, considers that it will integrate the main negative impacts of investment decisions on sustainability factors.

-Draycott also does not currently manage funds that promote, inter alia, environmental or social characteristics or a combination of these characteristics (provided for in Article 8 of the SFDR) or aim at making sustainable investments (provided for in Article 9 of the SFDR).
+Draycott currently manages two funds that promote, inter alia, a combination of environmental and social characteristics (provided for in Article 8 of the SFDR).

-Nevertheless, as mentioned above, Draycott integrates sustainability risks in its investment policies, and as such, there may be negative impacts in the remuneration of its directors and employees in case of serious scenarios of disregard of such risks in the investment decisions or in the monitoring of the portfolio companies.
+Given that Draycott integrates sustainability risks into its investment policies, there may be negative impacts on the variable remuneration of its directors and employees in the event of serious scenarios of disregard for such risks in the investment decisions or monitoring of portfolio companies.